emilyriehl/yoneda/src/simplicial-hott/10-rezk-types.rzk.md

 ## Invertible arrows

-We now show that $f : hom A x y$ is an isomorphism if and only if it is invertible, meaning $f$ has a two-sided composition inverse $g : hom A y x$.
+We now show that `#!rzk f : hom A a x` is an isomorphism if and only if it is invertible, meaning `#!rzk f` has a two-sided composition inverse `#!rzk g : hom A x a`.

 ```rzk
 #def has-inverse-arrow